microsoft/TypeScript-wiki/Breaking-Changes.md

 It is an error to specify properties in an object literal that were not specified on the target type, when assigned to a variable or passed for a parameter of a non-empty target type.

+This new strictness can be disabled with the --suppressExcessPropertyErrors (#4484) compiler option.

 **Example:**

 ```typescript